-1 Jeffrey, I just have MS. NATALIE CLIFFORD: 2 a quick question, and I'm still sort of reeling from your 3 testimony and your documents because they're very --4 they're amazing and very complicated for me to understand.
-5 So, I want to ask a simple question that I've experienced 6 in my own life, and this is around decolonizing education, 7 which I think is what you've said decolonizing the classroom, and I hear it as decolonizing education.
-I 8 9 think it's the same sort of notion.
-10 So, I just wondered -- if we talk about the 11 concept of community and social sciences, it's not just 12 limited to a physical community; correct?
+1 MS. NATALIE CLIFFORD: Jeffrey, I just have 2 a quick question, and I'm still sort of reeling from your 3 testimony and your documents because they're very 4 they're amazing and very complicated for me to understand.
+5 So, I want to ask a simple question that I've experienced 6 in my own life, and this is around decolonizing education, 7 which I think is what you've said decolonizing the 8 classroom, and I hear it as decolonizing education.
+I 9 think it's the same sort of notion.
+10 So, I just wondered if we talk about the 11 concept of community and social sciences, it's not just 12 limited to a physical community; correct?
 13 JEFFREY McNEIL-SEYMOUR: Correct.
-14 MS. NATALIE CLIFFORD: So, what are some of 15 the -- what makes a community?
-16 JEFFREY MCNEIL-SEYMOUR: What makes a community?
-I think if we look at it through, say, a two-17 18 spirit and LGBTQ lens, is found community, found family.
-19 A community can make up -- be made up of any hobbies that 20 you have.
+14 MS. NATALIE CLIFFORD: So, what are some of 11 MS. NATALLE CLIFFORD.
+50, what are some of 15 the what makes a community?
+15 the what makes a community?
+15 16 the what makes a community?
+JEFFREY McNEIL-SEYMOUR: What makes a 15 16 17 the what makes a community?
+JEFFREY McNEIL-SEYMOUR: What makes a community?
+I think if we look at it through, say, a two- 15 16 17 18 the what makes a community?
+JEFFREY McNEIL-SEYMOUR: What makes a community?
+I think if we look at it through, say, a two- spirit and LGBTQ lens, is found community, found family.
+15 16 17 18 19 the what makes a community?
+JEFFREY McNEIL-SEYMOUR: What makes a community?
+I think if we look at it through, say, a two- spirit and LGBTQ lens, is found community, found family.
+A community can make up be made up of any hobbies that 15 16 17 18 19 20 JEFFREY McNEIL-SEYMOUR: What makes a community?
+I think if we look at it through, say, a two-spirit and LGBTQ lens, is found community, found family.
+A community can make up be made up of any hobbies that you have.
 It can be a hobby.
-It can be an online 21 presence.
-It can be different chat groups that you might 22 be a part of.
-Yeah, I think community is also open to an 23 individual's definition of what that looks like personally 24 for them as well.
-25 MS. NATALIE CLIFFORD: And, could a
+It can be an online 15 16 17 18 19 20 21 JEFFREY McNEIL-SEYMOUR: What makes a community?
+I think if we look at it through, say, a two-spirit and LGBTQ lens, is found community, found family.
+A community can make up be made up of any hobbies that you have.
+It can be a hobby.
+It can be an online presence.
+It can be different chat groups that you might 15 16 17 18 19 20 21 22 JEFFREY McNEIL-SEYMOUR: What makes a community?
+I think if we look at it through, say, a two-spirit and LGBTQ lens, is found community, found family.
+A community can make up be made up of any hobbies that you have.
+It can be a hobby.
+It can be an online presence.
+It can be different chat groups that you might be a part of.
+Yeah, I think community is also open to an